canonical/mlflow-operator/docs/how-to/integrate/integrate-ml-ckf-ck8s.rst

 Requirements
 ------------

 * You have access to a Charmed Kubernetes cluster using ``kubectl``.
-If you don't have a cluster set up, you can follow the :ref:`creation guide <create-ck8s-aws>` to deploy one on AWS.
+If you don't have a cluster set up, see :ref:`this guide <create-ck8s-aws>` to deploy one on AWS.
 * You have deployed the Charmed Kubeflow bundle.
-If you don't have it, here is `a guide <https://discourse.charmhub.io/t/deploying-charmed-kubeflow-to-charmed-kubernetes-on-aws/11667>`_ on how to do it.
+See `this guide <https://discourse.charmhub.io/t/deploying-charmed-kubeflow-to-charmed-kubernetes-on-aws/11667>`_ for more details.
-* You have deployed the Charmed MLflow bundle.
-To see how, follow our :ref:`deployment guide <deploy-ck8s-aws>`.
+* You have deployed `Charmed MLflow <https://canonical.com/mlops/mlflow>`_.

 Deploy resource dispatcher
 --------------------------